nyxical420/PyCord/README.md

 # PyCord
-A chat only Discord Client made in Python.
+A Discord Chat Only Client made in Python.

 > :warning: Warning\
 > PyCord will only work to Modern Consoles like Windows Terminal and other. since the Textual Library bugs out on Classic Consoles.\